-Research shows that about one-third of the adults – 1.7 billion unbankable adults worldwide have no access to financial services due to a lack of credits or assets from commercial banks.
-Access to finance will help in day-to-day living and aid in long-term planning and emergencies.
-Most of the population with access to financial services uses resources to invest in farms, insurance, manage risk, weather shocks, etc.
+Research shows that about one-third of the adults – 1.7 billion unbankable adults worldwide have no access to financial services, due to a lack of credit or assets from commercial banks.
+Access to finance would help greatly in day-to-day living and aid in long-term planning and emergencies, resources to invest in farms, insurance, risk management, weather resiliency, and more.

-CDF Canada programs link these ‘unbankable’ men and women to cooperatives or credit unions that they can govern as members and rely on their financial well-being.
-Credit unions provide safe places to grow savings, access loans, start small businesses and rebound against unexpected events with insurance.
+CDF Canada programs connect these ‘unbankable’ populations with co-operatives and credit unions, who in turn are able to improve the financial well-being of their members.
+Credit unions provide safe places to grow savings, access loans, start small businesses and recover from unexpected events with insurance.
 Through capacity-building, innovative technologies, inclusive products and services, and promoting good governance, we help strengthen the entire microfinance sector of the countries where we work.
-In addition, our global exchange programs allow us to disseminate our good practices, innovations, and lessons learned.
+Our global exchange programs also allow us to disseminate best practices, innovation, and lessons learned.